davidtchiu/davidtchiu.github.io/teaching/cs455/hwk6.exhash/index.md

     <img src="figures/exthash.png" width="400px"/>

+#### Design Hints
-6. If taking an object oriented approach, I would have at least 2 classes: a `GlobalDirectory` class, which stores an array of `Buckets`, and a `Bucket` class, which stores information about the local directory (e.g., what keys are currently stored in the bucket, the bit-depth of that bucket, and what is the bit-pattern associated with that bucket).
-In my implementation, I have a third class that simply runs the `main` method, providing the user interactive interface.
+If taking an object-oriented approach, I would have at least two classes: a `GlobalDirectory` class, which stores an array of `Buckets`, and a `Bucket` (or `LocalDirectory`) class, which stores information about the bucket (e.g., what keys are currently stored in the bucket, the bit-depth of that bucket, and what is the bit-pattern associated with that bucket).

 #### Example Output